 In the spring of 2009, I started to work on a new west-coast-inspired collection, included largely pastel on paper originals and several pastel and resin on canvas originals.

 Over the following 6 years, I continued to work with both traditional and non-traditional uses of pastel until January 2015 when I began to work solely with the pastel and resin on canvas medium.
 I am currently creating a new body of work called Where the Spirits Live – Along BC’s Coastline.
 This collection is a visual story of my life long connection with British Columbia’s stunning forests, trees, coastlines and ocean.
-Please visit my BC Collection page for more information.
+Please visit my BC Coastline Gallery page for more information.

-I use highest quality artist materials in my work.
+I use highest quality artist materials in my studio.

 - Schmincke Extra Soft Pastels

 Schmincke pastels contain the finest quality and highest concentration of pigments.The pigments are carefully ground on extra-hard stone-mills to replicate the traditional hand grinding process.
 Each pastel is carefully formed and labeled by hand.

 Liquitex Pouring Medium is non-toxic, permanent, non-yellowing and non-cracking.